Pike (munition)

 The Pike is a precision-guided mini-missile or grenade munition designed by Raytheon.

 History

 Raytheon developed the weapon for three years in collaboration with Nammo Talley, which developed the warhead and propulsion system.

+The Pike is intended to be more accurate with a longer range than rocket propelled grenades (RPGs) and standard rifle grenades, while being far lighter and more cost-effective than current infantry guided weapons like the $78,000 each FGM-148 Javelin.

 At AUSA 2015, Raytheon revealed they had performed two successful test firings of the Pike.

-The Pike is intended to be more accurate with a longer range than rocket propelled grenades (RPGs) and standard rifle grenades, while being far lighter and more cost-effective than current infantry guided weapons like the $78,000 each FGM-148 Javelin.

 Design

 The Pike is a 40 mm guided munition that can be fired from the barrel of a Heckler & Koch M320 and FN EGLM like a standard 40mm grenade, but is powered by a rocket motor to propel it 2,000 m to give infantrymen improved extended-range precision capabilities.

 Further improvements could include different fuses, multiple-round simultaneous programming and targeting with data-link capabilities, and platform integration onto small boats, vehicles, and small unmanned aerial vehicles (UAVs).